-Annual income is calculated using current/anticipated income at admission and recertification.
+When calculating aAnnual income for a household at initial eligibility screening and admission to the program, HHA will collect and, verify, is calculated using current/anticipated income-at admission. and recertification.

-- Current/anticipated income is the income to be received from a source outside the family during the 12-month period following admission or reexamination effective date. - Anticipated income is calculated by annualizing the income in the last two months of the retrospective period. - For example, if a family's income is being calculated on September 1st, annual income would be calculated by averaging and annualizing the income from July and August.
+Current/anticipated income is the income to be received from a source outside the family during the 12 month period following admission or reexamination effective date, or as defined by HUD.
+Generally, aAnticipated income is calculated by annualizing the income in the last two months of the retrospective period.

+• For example, if a family's income is being calculated on September 1, annual income would be calculated by averaging and annualizing the income from July and August.